-Companies with a stronger internal talent development strategy are freeing two birds with one key.
+An effective internal talent development strategy is like freeing two birds with one key.
 (That’s a friendlier play on the “killing two birds with one stone” idiom.)
 Not only is skill development something that employees want more of, but it also significantly reduces the need for companies to cast wide nets externally for sometimes distinct and hard-to-find skillsets.

-Still, the term “talent development” can be a bit…broad, to say the least.
-New and experienced managers alike will understandably see this concept as a moving target.
+New and experienced HR and Talent Development leaders will find this topic to be a bit of a moving target.
 There are varying definitions and approaches that can complicate the topic.
 In this article, we’ll walk you through how to develop a talent development strategy within your organization and what benefits you can expect to see after it’s been implemented.

-Talent development refers to the process of nurturing and enhancing the skills, abilities, and potential of your employees.
+Talent development is the process of nurturing and enhancing the skills, abilities, and potential of your employees.
 It involves providing them with opportunities, skills, and guidance to achieve their full potential in your business.

 Think of it this way: Any area where your people need to grow professionally — and where you choose to invest resources to grow them — will fall under talent development.
 Consequently, talent development can encompass a range of activities aimed at: